brunosantanaa/brunosantanaa/README.md

 Dev and Mechanical engineer, passionate about technology.

-Currently, Java, C/C++, Angular, ReactJS, React-Native, Elixir and Python are the technologies that I dedicate myself to.
+Currently, C/C++, Python, ReactJS, React-Native and Elixir are the technologies that I dedicate myself to.
 I love to approach content such as Machine-learning, microelectronics and IoT.

 ## Education 🎓

-* **Computer Science - Software test** - Montreal Matrix College (Studying) 📚
+* **Computer Science - Software test** - Montreal Matrix College 📚
 * **Specialization in Data Science** - UNINASSAU 🎓
 * **Bachelor of Mechanical Engineering** - Federal University of Pernambuco 👨‍🎓